 *Anti-depressants (USE CAUTION/ Not Recommended- Many Anti-Depressants do not mix well with the Tryptophan and MAO inhibitors in Cacao)

 *Heart Conditions (USE CAUTION- Cacao can increase heart rate and blood flow by up to 40%, and is a vasodilator)

 *Low body weight or Children (Not Recommended, or very small dose)

 *Chemotherapy (Not Recommended)

 If you decide to join me in ceremony, please dress in layers so you can stay comfortably warm during ceremony.
-If you have your own props, you are welcome to bring them.
-I have a few extra blocks, and bolsters, but am short on blankets.
-I recommend the use of an eye pillow (I have some for sale in the apothecary).
+If you have your own props, blankets or pillows, you are welcome to bring them.
+I recommend the use of an eye pillow (we have some at the studio or you can bring your own).
 Please bring a your favorite mug or tea cup as your ceremonial cacao vessel (I have extra if you need one)!
 A ceremonial dose is 2-4 oz of liquid, and between 27-40g of fair trade, small farm, ceremonial grade cacao.